sleeptoken/zettelkasten/Remote Thought/Polyalphabetic Ciphers.md

 ```

 Here the key is "GOLD", and all the letters corresponding to G are collected thus making this a monoalphabetic cipher further freq analysis is carried out to find the 1st letter of the key.
-Then increase the shift by one and then
+Then increase the shift by one and then repeat the process

 #### level 5 - 6